 - Glue down

-The method you choose depends on several factors including where you intend to install the floor, the kind of eucalyptus flooring you will use, and the weight of the furniture in the room.
+The method you choose depends on several factors, including where you intend to install the floor, the kind of eucalyptus flooring you will use, and the furniture’s weight in the room.
 We recommend that you decide on the installation method before you order the eucalyptus.

 Choosing your installation method

-You will find a detailed installation guide below, but here, we will look at the pros and cons of each of these three installation methods.
+You will find a detailed installation guide below, but here, we will look at each of these three installation methods’ pros and cons.

 1. Nail down eucalyptus floors